OrangeCoder01/programming-polyglot-learning-archive/README.md

 About the archive architecture: {excluding: Arduino IDE}

 First layer:

               The programming languages I have been mastering:

 Second layer:

               There is the personal-forge: which is personal work that does not follow a curriculum from a course or etc... and there is the course curriculum like {100 day bootcamp}
               {Arduino IDE}:

                             There is the list of the microcontrollers such as Arduino Uno or ESP32 Wroom 38 pins refered as esp32wr38

 Third layer:

               The challenges folder which could be a combination of simple daily exercises or challenges that have been beaten (I think this is the right word for it), it is the perfect ground for testing programming concepts like using dictinaries and keys in Python.
 This folder holds the learning process.
               The projects folder which holds the projects I have made like Caesar Cipher, which differs from the challenges folder by storing projects that truely solves real-life problems.
               {Arduino IDE}:

                             There is debuggers folders which is helpful for keeping debuggng codes that helps in troubleshooting componets.
                             {Arduino additional layer} for debugging:

-                                                                    There could be a multiple codes inside the debugging folder, for showcasing different approaches for debugging There is the projects which is the folder holding the projects
+                                                                    There could be a multiple codes inside the debugging folder, for showcasing different approaches for debugging

+                            There is the projects folder that holds the projects

 Fourth layer:
               The code files.